Sporting Kansas City: Move east (2005–2010)

-Sporting rebrand (2011–2012)
+Sporting Corporate takeover (2011–2012)

-With the rebranding (of Wizards to Sporting) the team followed a recent trend in MLS of adopting European-style names, such as Toronto FC, D.C.
+With the corporate takeover (of Wizards to Sporting), the team followed a recent trend in MLS of adopting European-style names, such as Toronto FC, D.C.
 United, and Real Salt Lake.
-The title "Sporting" has its origins in Iberia where it is used only by multi-sports clubs with a history of having multiple departments fielding teams across different sports, the most notable being Portugal's Sporting CP.
+The title "Sporting" has its origins in Iberia, where it is used only by multi-sports clubs with a history of having multiple departments fielding teams across different sports, the most notable being Portugal's Sporting CP.
 Kansas City's use of the term has been criticized for inaccuracy and cultural appropriation.
-At the rebrand announcement, the Kansas City's president announced they had planned to add a rugby club and lacrosse club.
-Since then, a partnership with the Kansas City Blues Rugby Club has been announced, but the two sides are not part of one "Sporting Club" and no lacrosse team has been established.
-The rebranding was met with a mixture of both excitement and disdain by fans when originally announced.
+At the rebrand announcement, Kansas City's president announced they had planned to add a rugby club and lacrosse club.
+Since then, a partnership with the Kansas City Blues Rugby Club has been announced, but the two sides are not part of one "Sporting Club," and no lacrosse team has been established.
+The rebranding was met with disdain by long term fans when originally announced.

-With the opening of the new Children's Mercy Park in Kansas City, Kansas, Sporting became the first major-league team to have played in stadiums on both sides of the state line in Kansas City, while Kansas City became the only U.S. metropolitan area other than New York City to have major professional sports teams playing in different states.
+With the opening of the new Sporting Park in Kansas City, Kansas, Sporting became the first major-league team to have played in stadiums on both sides of the state line in Kansas City, while Kansas City became the only U.S. metropolitan area other than New York City to have major professional sports teams playing in different states.

-Because Children's Mercy Park was not ready for the beginning of the 2011 season, Sporting Kansas City played its first ten games on the road, only winning one game.
+Because Sporting Park was not ready for the beginning of the 2011 season, Sporting Kansas City played its first ten games on the road, only winning one game.
 Once the road trip was over, the team found more success and ended the regular season with the most points of any Eastern Conference team.
 After defeating the Colorado Rapids on a 4–0 aggregate in the Eastern Conference semifinals, Sporting lost to the Houston Dynamo 2–0 in the Eastern Conference finals.

 KC began the 2012 season with seven consecutive wins, in the process setting an MLS record for 335 minutes without allowing a shot on goal.
 The team finished the regular season first in the East with an 18–7–9 record.
-KC was led by Graham Zusi, who delivered a league-leading 15 assists and was named finalist for 2012 MLS MVP, Jimmy Nielsen, who notched a league leading 15 shutouts and was named 2012 MLS Goalkeeper of the Year, and Matt Besler, who was named MLS Defender of the Year.
+KC was led by Graham Zusi, who delivered a league-leading 15 assists and was a named finalist for the 2012 MLS MVP; Jimmy Nielsen, who notched a league-leading 15 shutouts and was named the 2012 MLS Goalkeeper of the Year; and Matt Besler, who was named MLS Defender of the Year.
 KC lost to the Houston Dynamo in the conference semifinals.
 KC won the 2012 U.S. Open Cup, defeating Seattle Sounders FC in the finals, to qualify for the 2013–14 CONCACAF Champions League.